 Regular exercise makes you feel better about yourself, helps you manage your weight, improves muscle tone and keeps your joints flexible.
 But you need to balance exercise with rest.
 Plan on resting at least once or twice each day.

-Your home exercise program - developed by your health care team - will tell you what exercises to undertake, the proper technique for performing each and the number of repetitions you should complete.
+Your home exercise program-developed by your health care team-will tell you what exercises to undertake, the proper technique for performing each, and the number of repetitions you should complete.
 Please follow this program to the best of your ability.
 Doing so will help your body improve its strength and flexibility.
-If you choose not to perform these exercises, chances are you will feel weak and your joints will stiffen.
+If you choose not to perform these exercises, chances are you will feel weak, and your joints will stiffen.

-Follow these guidelines to prevent complications during the months following your hip replacement surgery.
+Follow these guidelines to prevent complications during the months following your knee replacement surgery.

 - Place a regular pillow between your legs when lying on your side.
-The pillow will hold your legs in proper alignment. - Avoid sudden movements. - Do not twist your involved leg; take small steps when turning. - When walking, point your big toe forward; don't turn your toe inward. - When lying on your back, keep your toes pointed toward the ceiling. - Do not stoop, kneel or use low furniture or toilets.
+The pillow will hold your legs in proper alignment. - Avoid sudden movements. - Do not twist your involved leg; take small steps when turning. - When walking, point your big toe forward; don't turn your toe inward. - When lying on your back, keep your toes pointed toward the ceiling. - Do not stoop, kneel, or use low furniture or toilets.
 As a rule, chairs, beds and toilets should stand at least 18 inches off the floor. - Avoid sitting for more than an hour at a time-even if you're taking a long car ride.
-Instead, stop at least once every hour to stand, stretch or take a few steps. - Don't cross your legs, at either the hip or ankle. - Do not sit in a low, soft chair, sofa or stool.
-Do not sit in a rocking chair or recliner. - Do not bend your hip more than 90 degrees.
+Instead, break at least once every hour to stand, stretch or take a few steps. - Don't cross your legs, at either the knee or ankle. - Do not sit in a rocking chair.